microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi.md

     asyncio.run(main())
     ```

-    Read the comments in the code to see what each section does.
+    Read the comments in the file to see what the code does.

-1. Head to line 7 in the file:
+1. Save the file

+    > VS Code has an auto save option if you don't want to have to keep saving files.
+Enable this by selecting *File -> Auto save*.

+### Configure the environment file

+1. Create another new file called `.env`, and add the following code:

     ```python
-    id_scope = ID_SCOPE
-    key = KEY
+    ID_SCOPE=<Id scope>
+    PRIMARY_KEY=<primary key>
     ```

-1. Replace the values of `ID_SCOPE` and `KEY` with the ID Scope and Key values you copied from the device connection dialog in IoT Central.
-These values need to be in quotes.
-For example if your ID scope was `0ne0FF11FF0` and your key was `12345abcdeFGH567+890ZY=` then the code would read:
+1. Replace the values of `<Id scope>` and `<primary key>` with the ID Scope and Key values you copied from the device connection dialog in IoT Central.
+These values should not be in quotes.
+For example if your ID scope was `0ne0FF11FF0` and your key was `12345abcdeFGH567+890ZY=` then the `.env` file would read:

     ```python
-    id_scope = "0ne0FF11FF0"
-    key = "12345abcdeFGH567+890ZY="
+    ID_SCOPE=0ne0FF11FF0
+    PRIMARY_KEY=12345abcdeFGH567+890ZY=
     ```

 1. Save the file

+### Test the code

 1. Run the code from the VS Code terminal using the following command: